6/2 Carson Road,

 No Win No Fee Personal Injury Lawyers

-The usual procedure when you engage a personal injury lawyer and the personal injury lawyer charges you on a regular basis for work done regardless of whether you win or lose your injury claim.
-A no win no fee lawyer will only charge you a fee if you are successful in settling your claim for compensation or obtaining a successful judgment.
+The usual procedure when you engage a personal injury lawyer and the personal injury compensation lawyer charges you on a regular basis for work done regardless of whether you win or lose your injury claim.
+A no win no fee compensation lawyer will only charge you a fee if you are successful in settling your claim for compensation or obtaining a successful judgment.
 Because these lawyers do not charge upfront legal costs, they are often referred to as No Win No Pay lawyers.
 Please be aware that not all No Win No Fee lawyers offer the same arrangements for legal fee, it is important that you understand your No Win No Fee cost agreement.

 The no win no fee arrangement does not mean you have nothing to lose.
 If you go to trial and lose then you will have to pay the other party’s legal costs and disbursements such as court costs and medical costs.
 As a result, it is vital that you choose a good lawyer that have good track record of success.
 Foyle Legal has worked on hundreds of personal injury claims and successfully recovered millions in compensation payments for our clients.